s-aravindh/multiocr/README.md

 # multiocr
-supports multiple our like tesseract, aws-textract, paddle-ocr, xor, Baidu our. changing backend is easy
+supports multiple our like tesseract, aws-textract, paddle-ocr, xocr changing backend is easy